 By the mid- to late-1990s, Usenet reached a turning point that many of its most fervent users agreed marked the beginning of a long decline.
 Those who remember it cite a few different reasons, but it was probably a combination of factors that led a once-burgeoning technology into relative obscurity.

 The growth in active users peaked and started to drop off, but the costs of operating the network continued to increase due to the influx large binary files.
 When internet service providers realized that their subscribers could do without Usenet, they began cutting binary retention times and eventually Usenet access altogether.
-Abandoning Usenet was a win-win for ISPs that didn’t want to keep up with the money and resource-intensive investments that maintaining Usenet server infrastructure requires.
+Abandoning Usenet was a win-win for ISPs that didn’t want to keep up with the money and resource-intensive investments required to maintain Usenet server infrastructure.

 Another popular theory is that Usenet simply lost out to the World Wide Web.
 For a while, they were competing standards.
 Mosaic and Netscape browsers offered laymen a far easier and graphically pleasing medium to access content on the internet.
 Usenet stubbornly stood by its text-based interface, with no such graphical user interface ever taking hold among the larger community.
 As it turns out, command lines aren’t for everyone.